 The Generation Gap: Slogging vs. Strategising

 Take Bengaluru, for example, India’s Silicon Valley.
-Here, startups thrive on the tireless “hustle culture,” with young professionals coding through the night, fuelled by chai and Maggi.
+Here, startups thrive on hustle culture, with young professionals coding through the night, fuelled by chai and Maggi.
 But here’s the twist: the same professionals might saunter into the office at 11 AM the next day, unapologetically.
 To the older generation, this is unimaginable.
 For them, work meant rigid hours and unquestioning dedication, often at the cost of personal life.

 The culture of adjust karna (adjustment) is still deeply ingrained in cities like Mumbai, where the grind is legendary.
 Imagine telling your Mumbai boss that you’ll stroll into work late because you had a late client call.
 In the city that never sleeps, neither does its workforce.
 Here, hustling is practically a personality trait, and a “late start” is a foreign concept.

 Contrast this with Bengaluru, where the startup crowd fiercely advocates for balance.
-Work-from-home Fridays, mental health days, and even “paternity leave” (for pet parents) are on the rise.
+Work-from-home Fridays, mental health days, and even paternity leave (for pet parents) are on the rise.
 A Bengaluru-based friend once quipped, “If I start work late, I can work smarter—not harder.”
+This shift in mindset is reflected in broader trends, too.
+In 2021, Bengaluru ranked among the top cities in India where professionals felt empowered to ask for flexible work options, with 67% of workers in the tech sector citing the ability to work remotely as a key factor in job satisfaction.

 An uncle from Delhi, who spent 30 years in government service, told me: